About the South Asia Institute

 The Harvard University South Asia Institute (SAI) engages faculty and students through interdisciplinary programs to advance and deepen the teaching and research on global issues relevant to South Asia.

-With offices in Delhi, Dhaka, Karachi and Mumbai, SAI aims to be a catalyst and bridge between Harvard faculty and students and the region.
+SAI aims to be a catalyst and bridge between Harvard faculty and students and the region, with offices in Delhi, Dhaka, Karachi and Mumbai.